 Back to the plot, the plan was to get up to the event by 10, ready for opening time.
-I volunteered to take Wavvy and N12 with me – better to take a car full than go alone.
+I volunteered to take Wavvy and N12 with me – better to take a car full than to go alone.
 Saves the planet, keeps the cost down, and makes for more interesting stories………

-Suffice to say that trying to complete one of those elimination grid, “Brian ate more sausages than the man who wore purple socks” logic puzzles is a bit tricky when you’re trying to walk at the same time.
-Thankfully though, Wavvy, N12 and I had been joined by a couple of others, so we had a nice big team for the onslaught.
+Suffice to say that trying to complete one of those “Brian ate more sausages than the man who wore purple socks” logic puzzles is a bit tricky when you’re trying to walk at the same time.
+Thankfully though, Wavvy, N12 and I had been joined by a couple of others.
+We had a nice big team for the onslaught.
 As we walked around, it became rapidly evident that this wasn’t going to be a day of solitude.
-For speed, we adopted the name of “Team Wizard” for our happy band, and within the first mile or so we were joined by Poshrule and a handful of others (or, more correctly, we joined them – as in, we caught up with them).
+For speed, we adopted the name of “Team Wizard” for our happy band.
+Within the first mile or so we were joined by Poshrule and a handful of others (or, more correctly, we joined them – as in, we caught up with them).

-And then back to the cafe for a well earned drink.
+And then back to the cafe for a well-earned drink.

 And then a quick walk out across the lakes to grab the WhereIGo with BingBongLong, who we bumped into in the car park.

 And back to the cafe for a sit down – legs hurting somewhat.